StefanieSwz/fake-news-classification/docs/docs/makefile.md

 ```
 ## Data
 ### make data
-Download data from Kaglle and save it in `data/raw/` folder (zipped or unzipped)
+Download data from Kaggle and save it in `data/raw/` folder (zipped or unzipped)

 ### make preprocess
 Preprocesses the data and preprocessed data gets stored in `data/processed/`.